Gavin304/EKF/README.md

 Initialize variableDeclare.m
 Run Sensor_fusion_4.slx

-Note, you need to have ROS2 Huble, publishing in /IMU, /Joint_States and /Joint_command Also Simulink,  Systems Control Toolbox are needed
+Note, you need to have ROS2 Humble, publishing in /IMU, /Joint_States and /Joint_command Also Simulink,  Systems Control Toolbox are needed